mvolkmann/blog/src/rust.md

 thousands, millions, and so on.
 For example, the population of the U.S. in 2020 was approximately 330_676_544.

-Hex values begin with `0x`, octal values begin with `0o`, and binary values begin with `0b`.
+Hex literal values begin with `0x`, octal literal values begin with `0o`, and binary literal values begin with `0b`.

 The floating point type names are `f{n}` where `{n}` is 32 or 64.
-The default type for literal floats is `f64` regardless of the processor.
+The default type for literal floats is `f64` regardless of the current processor.
 Literal floating point values must include a decimal point to avoid being treated as integer values, but it is acceptable to have no digits after the decimal point.